Critical Positions & What They Do

 Your graduate administrator will be a central and key resource for you.
 Graduate administrators help departments with the administration of your program and are key information resources for students.
 Find out who your grad admin is.

-The Grad Chair serves as the liaison between the home graduate department.
+The Grad Chair serves as the liaison between the home graduate department and the CGPS.
 They are typically nominated through department determined procedures.
 As representatives of their department’s graduate program the scope of work includes everything grad; from overseeing student recruitment, admissions and the program life cycle of each student within their department, to proposing courses and changes, providing mentorship to junior graduate faculty and assuring fair and consistent compliance with CGPS policy.
 Grad chairs are members of the CGPS council and faculty and are therefore involved in the policymaking process of graduate students and programs.

 Effective graduate student supervision requires complex interactions between graduate students and supervisors.
 The role of a supervisor is threefold: to advise graduate students, monitor their academic progress, and act as a mentor.
 Supervisors not only provide guidance, instruction, and encouragement in the research activities of their students but also take part in the evaluation and examination of their students’ progress, performance and navigation through the requirements of their academic program with the goal to ensure that their students are successful.
 Supervisors are responsible for fostering the intellectual and scholarly development of their students.
 They also play an important role in providing advice about professional development and both academic and non-academic career opportunities, as they are able, and based upon the student’s career interests.